Pasadena, Texas Oil Refinery Injury Lawyers

 - Burn injury from a fire ignited while performing hot work near a confined space;

 - Physical injury such as a fractured arm or broken leg trying to evacuate a confined space

-The injury attorneys at Michael P. Fleming & Associates, P.C., have extensive experience investigating work injury accidents.
+The injury attorneys at Fleming Law, P.C., have extensive experience investigating work injury accidents.
 If a coworker or contractor caused your accident call us so that we can advise you on your legal options.
 If the company you work for was negligent and this led to your work injury contact Michael Fleming for free advice 737-201-0543.